pointrix-project/pointrix/_sources/framework/overall.md

 - **Data Pipeline**: Manages the flow of unified data format to the trainer.

 ## Model Components
-- **Point Cloud Camera Model**: Computation graph component based on Gaussian point clouds and camera models.
+- **Point Cloud Model**: Computation graph component based on Gaussian point clouds.
 - **Msplat Renderer**: Core component of point cloud rendering.
 Supports various rendering techniques.
 All inputs return gradients (camera intrinsic and extrinsic parameters), and interfaces are modularized to the extent possible.
-- **Post-processing**: Post-processing steps such as rendering from new viewpoints and mesh extraction on the final trained point cloud.
+- **Camera Model**: Computation graph component based on camera models.

 ## Logging, Visualization, Configuration, Registration, and Callback Components
 - **Logger and GUI**: Interact with all components, supporting logging and visualization of intermediate results generated throughout the process.